 This is how Sally started her value investing journey:

-To make the most of the fabulous effects of compound interest, Sally is reinvesting any profits for as long as possible.
+To make the most of the effects of compound interest, Sally is reinvesting any dividend gains.

 Little Acorns Portfolio Asset Pie: Slice Number, Size & Diversification

 At the start, Sally had 17 businesses on her list.
-She had planned to be working with 20 equity slices, all with an equal investment in each of $4000 (subject to minimum trading restrictions and exchange rates).
+She planned to work with 20 equity slices, all with an equal investment of $4000 (subject to minimum trading restrictions and exchange rates).

 2 Weeks Later: Value Stocks 1.3% Up After Costs

-Black Friday came exactly 14 days after setting up her portfolio.
-After all the costs that were included, Little Acorns had risen by 1.3%.
+14 days after setting up her portfolio, taking into account all fees, Little Acorns had risen by 1.3%.

 “I wasn't expecting to see any gains so quickly.
 While it's been very gratifying to feel I may have invested in some real bargains of my own, I'm not letting myself get excited yet!” - Sally Morgan